PoisotLab/ms_network_prediction/manuscript.md

 collection process.
 As with many ecological systems, networks of species interactions have entered their "long now" [@Carpenter2002EcoFut], where contemporary actions have long-term, low-predictability consequences [@Burkle2013PlaInt].

-Therefore, our field needs a conceptual path forward toward models that enable prediction (for the present) and forecasting (for the future) of species interactions and the networks they form [@McCann2007ProBio; @Seibold2018NecMul].
+Therefore, our field needs a conceptual path forward toward models that enable prediction (for the present) and forecasting (for the future) of species interactions and the networks they form [@McCann2007ProBio;
-Here we provide a data-driven illustration to show how machine learning approaches can enable unreasonably effective prediction of interactions whereby we construct a metaweb of host-parasite interactions across space, which serves as a proof-of-concept for this conceptual framework.
-We then propose a roadmap forward for how to improve predictions using this approach, and provide a primer on the relevant tools and methods that could be incorporated into models of this type in the future in order to account for the spatial, temporal, and climatic dimensions of network prediction [@Burkle2011FutPla].
+@Seibold2018NecMul].
+Here we provide a proof-on-concept to show how machine-learning models can enable unreasonably effective prediction of species interactions whereby we construct a metaweb of host-parasite interactions across space.
+We then provide a primer on the relevant tools and methods that could be incorporated these models in the future, in order to account for the spatial, temporal, and climatic dimensions of network prediction [@Burkle2011FutPla].
+We then propose a roadmap forward for how to improve predictions using this approach.

 # Proof-of-Concept: can we predict ecological networks?

 The core premise of this manuscript is that ecological networks can be predicted.
-In this section, we provide a proof-of-concept, in which we (i) aggregate a series of networks collected across space into a metaweb, (ii) extract features based on species co-occurrence, (iii) use these features to train a neural network to predict interactions, and (iv) apply this classifier to the original features to predict possibly missing interactions across the entire species pool.
-The entire analysis is presented in
-@fig:example, and the code to reproduce it is available at `https://osf.io/6jp4b/`;
-the entire example was carried out in *Julia 1.5.3* [@Bezanson2017JulFre], and notably uses the *Flux* machine learning framework [@Innes2018FluEle].
+In this section, we provide a proof-of-concept, in which we use data from @Hadfield2014TalTwo, describing 51 host-parasite networks, where not all species pairs co-occur across sites.
+This implies that there may be "negative associations" --- interactions between species that might be biologically feasible but not observed because the two species have not been observed in co-occurrence.
+To do this we (i) aggregate a series of host-parasite interaction networks collected across space into a metaweb, (ii) extract species features based on species co-occurrence, (iii) use these features to train a neural network to predict interactions, and (iv) apply this classifier to the original features to predict possibly missing interactions across the entire species pool.
+The entire analysis is presented in @fig:example, and the code to reproduce it is available at `https://osf.io/6jp4b/`; the entire example was carried out in *Julia 1.5.3* [@Bezanson2017JulFre], using the *Flux* machine learning framework [@Innes2018FluEle].
 Note that this analysis is meant to serve as an *example only*, and should in practice be fined-tuned according to the state of the art [*e.g.* @Goodfellow2016DeeLea].

-We used data from @Hadfield2014TalTwo, describing 51 host-parasite networks, where not all species pairs co-occur across sites.
-This implies that there are "negative associations" that might be biologically feasible but not observed because the two species have not been observed in co-occurrence.
-As this dataset has no features like species traits on which to base a predictive model, we have aggregated all interactions into a binary metaweb [@Dunne2006NetStr].
-We then transformed the (undirected) metaweb through a probabilistic PCA [@Tipping1999ProPri], so as to create a number of latent features for the species in a context where the dataset is both unbalanced and likely to have many missing values.
-This frames the problem as predicting a binary outcome, the interaction $M_{xy}$ represented as `true` or `false`  based on a features vector $v_{xy} = [v_x, v_y]$ where $v_x$ is the values of the selected features for the parasite and $v_y$ is the features of the host.
-In the following example, we used the first 15 components of the latent sub-space created by the probabilistic PCA.
-This features vector is then fed into the input layer of a neural network, which uses three hidden layers with appropriate dropout rates ($0.5$), and finally a two-neurons output layer whose result is softmaxed to pick the most likely outcome,  *i.e.* the interaction bit describing an interaction when equal to 1, and no interaction when equal to 0.
+As this data has no features like species traits on which to base a predictive model, we have aggregated all interactions into a binary metaweb [@Dunne2006NetStr] to represent cooccurance among species, and then transformed this coccurance matrix via probabilistic PCA [@Tipping1999ProPri], so as to create a number of latent features for the species in a context where the dataset is both unbalanced and likely to have many missing values.
+The goal is to predict whether an interaction between two species $i$ and species $j$ occurs, and is predicted to be  as `true` or `false` based on a features vector $v_{ij} = [v_i, v_j]$ where $v_i$ is the values of the selected features for the parasite and $v_j$ is the features of the host.
+We used the first 15 components of the probabilistic PCA.
+This features vector is then fed into the input layer of a neural network, which uses three hidden layers with appropriate dropout rates ($0.5$), and finally an output layer whose result is softmaxed to pick the most likely outcome--- the interaction bit describing an interaction when equal to 1, and no interaction when equal to 0.

 ![ (A) A conceptual overview of the process of network prediction.
 Beginning with data of observed interaction between species, we aim to predict the metaweb of interaction across the entire species pool, even those that have not been observed together.
 (B) Proof-of-Concept: An empirical network [from
 @Hadfield2014TalTwo] is converted intro latent features using probabilistic PCA, then used to train a deep neural network to predict species interactions.
 The initial and imputed networks are represented as their tSNE embedding, and the